-Office 365 (O365) is a range of productivity tools, some of them you’ll be very familiar with like Word, PowerPoint and Excel, others may be new to you like Skype for Business and SharePoint.
+Office 365 (O365) is a range of productivity tools, some of them you’ll be very familiar with like Word, PowerPoint and Excel, others may be new to you like Microsoft Teams and SharePoint.

 Our move to O365 began with our early adopters in 2017, including the TW3 programme team and Change Champions, plus some colleagues from Streetscene, Commissioning & Assurance and Cambridge Education.
-We’re getting close to completing our rollout of Office 365 to all staff by summertime 2018.
+We have rolled out Office 365 to all staff.

 Watch the Office 2016 video – covers the new features in office 2016, sharing documents, ‘tell me what you want to do’ function and new features in Outlook 2016.
 There are some differences between using Office 2016 and the Online version – you can access some additional guides which outline the key differences in their functionality.